 Empathy – fosters the human element and elicits a sense of authenticity between people.
-Be empathetic in all forms of communication to establish a baseline of caring, compassion, and shared emotion rather than a “mine vs. yours mentality.”
+Be empathetic in all forms of communication to establish a baseline of caring, compassion, and shared emotion rather than a “mine vs. your mentality.”
 This approach will diffuse the power conundrum.

 Sincerity – cements the foundation of respect and empathy by illuminating that you are genuinely invested in both the process, and outcome.
-Be sincere in all aspects of life and people will tend to acknowledge that with engagement, which is always the first step toward a productive conversastion.
+Be sincere in all aspects of life and people will tend to acknowledge that with engagement, which is always the first step toward a productive conversation.
 This approach tends to mitigate the tendency people have to expend energy on questioning your intentions, and instead, advances the initial interaction toward collaboration more quickly.

 Trust – is the byproduct of the above and thus completes a progressive cycle.
 Building trust is actually your first milestone in negotiation and one that is skipped over many times due to an assumed shared vision or cause.
 (Common when you know the other party or work in the same company).
 A foundation of trust opens the door for collaboration, transparency, and stewardship by removing the ego and replacing it with shared vision.

 REST is a tool, technique, or better yet, a way of being.
 The best negotiators embody the above “being” throughout all communications, leadership style, and interactions they have.
 Thus, it could be concluded that good negotiators are excellent communicators and that they are always honing their craft.
 Regardless of how you apply REST or in what environment, the outcome will always be weighted to your side because people tend to respond to authenticity and the human element.